DimEvil/tutorial-qgis-maxent/README.md

 For niche modeling in Maxent we need species occurrence records.
 They should be in csv format and the separator should be ",".
 Preparing this file can be done in many tools.
 We woudl like to recommend *R* , *Openrefine* or *LibreOffice* Using Ms Excel might cause problems as the encoding of the .csv files by excel is not always accepted by Maxent.

+We need to be sure that all the occurrences we will use for our Niche modeling are within the training area.
+We will clean our occurrencs in Qgis.

+ - open Qgis
+ - load needed layers
+      - shapefile (shp)
+      - occurrences (csv)
+ - save your .csv as a shapefile
+      - right click on the layer
+      - choose save as ESRI-shape file
+      - choose the right folder
+      - save as desired_name_shape
+      - click add layer to map

+- remove occurrences from a shapefile
+      - click the Edit button
+      - click select objects with one click
+      - select the erroneous point
+      - delete the point (del)

+- save your shapefile as a .csv

 ## preparing your dataet in *R*